Should I Air My Bedding Every Morning? Yes, You Should — And Here's Why

 Unpleasant Odors: "A musty smell is a tell-tale sign of a bed that needs airing," she adds.
 "Bacteria trapped in the bedding can create unpleasant odors that linger even after washing."

-Instead of leaving your bedding to develop any of these after-effects of poor ventilation, simply let your bed breathe for a bit.
-Aside from the sanitary downside that comes with a lack of oxygenated bedding, it could also lead to quicker wear and tear.
+Instead of leaving your bedding to develop any of these after-effects of poor ventilation — which can also lead to quicker wear and tear — let your bed breathe a bit.

 So take this as one of the top bed-making mistakes to avoid and savor your favorite bedding for longer.